edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 `GetSecret(path string, keys ...string)`

-This method is used to retrieve secrets from the secret store. `path` specifies the type or location of the secrets to retrieve.
+This API is used to retrieve secrets from the secret store. `path` specifies the type or location of the secrets to retrieve.
 If specified, it is appended to the base path from the exclusive secret store configuration. `keys` specifies the list of secrets to be retrieved.
 If no keys are provided then all the keys associated with the specified path will be returned.

 ### SecretsLastUpdated
 `SecretsLastUpdated()`

-This method returns that timestamp for when the secrets in the SecretStore where last updated.
+This API returns that timestamp for when the secrets in the SecretStore where last updated.
 Useful when a connection to external source needs to be redone when the credentials have been updated.

 ## Miscellaneous

 ### CorrelationID()
 `CorrelationID()`

-This method returns the ID used to track the EdgeX event through entire EdgeX framework.
+This API returns the ID used to track the EdgeX event through entire EdgeX framework.

 ### InputContentType()
 `InputContentType()`

-This method returns the content type of the data that initiated the pipeline execution.
+This API returns the content type of the data that initiated the pipeline execution.
 Only useful when the TargetType for the pipeline is []byte, otherwise the data will be the type specified by TargetType.

 ### GetDeviceResource()
 `GetDeviceResource(profileName string, resourceName string) (dtos.DeviceResource, error)`

-This method retrieves the DeviceResource for the given profile / resource name.
+This API retrieves the DeviceResource for the given profile / resource name.
 Results are cached to minimize HTTP traffic to core-metadata.

 ### PushToCore()
 `PushToCore(event dtos.Event)`

-This method is used to push data to EdgeX Core Data so that it can be shared with other applications that are subscribed to the message bus that core-data publishes to.
+This API is used to push data to EdgeX Core Data so that it can be shared with other applications that are subscribed to the message bus that core-data publishes to.
 This function will return the new EdgeX Event with the ID populated, along with any error encountered.
 Note that CorrelationId will not be available.

 !!! note
     If validation is turned on in CoreServices then your deviceName and readingName must exist in the CoreMetadata and be properly registered in EdgeX.